Benjamin-Poignard/sparse-factor-models/README.md

 - gamma_opt: optimal tuning parameter select by the K-fold cross-validation procedure
 - Psi: variance-covariance matrix (diagonal) of the idiosyncratic errors

+**sparse_factor_TS.m**:

 In the context of time dependent data, the function *sparse_factor_TS.m* should be used by the replicator as it employs a different procedure for selecting the optimal tuning parameter.
+The purpose of the function is the same as *sparse_factor.m*.

 <p align="center">
 [Lambda,gamma_opt,Psi] = sparse_factor_TS(X,m,gamma,loss,method,Lambda_first,Psi_first)
 </p>